Flunixin: Administration

-Flunixin may be given orally as a paste or as granules in feed.
-It can also be used intramuscularly (IM) or intravenously (IV).
-However, it is very irritating to tissue and IM administration has been associated with myonecrosis in horses, so IV administration is preferred.
+Flunixin may be given orally as a paste, as granules in feed, or intravenously(IV).
+It is strongly recommended that it not be administered intramuscularly (IM) as it is very irritating to tissue and IM administration has been associated with myonecrosis in horses, so IV administration is preferred.

 Administration of phenylbutazone to a horse also receiving flunixin has been shown to increase the risk of toxicity without improving analgesia.
 For this reason, concurrent administration with another NSAID is not recommended.
 Doubling the dose of flunixin produces no improvement in analgesia, while potentially increasing the risk of toxicity.

 In the US, the only labeled route for flunixin administration in cattle is intravenous and pour-on.
 This is not the case in other countries; for example, in the UK, Allevenix is licensed for IV and intramuscular use, and a pour-on product also exists.

 In the US flunixin is not labelled for goat use, however, flunixin may be used in goats in an extra-label fashion under appropriate veterinary guidance.
 Flunixin administered subcutaneously to dairy goats may carry a milk withdraw recommendation of 36-60 hours.
 Interestingly, when given subcutaneously to goats in that study, tissue injury, such as seen in horses with intramuscular administration, was not observed.